top of page

 Concessions have traditionally not been the strength of the Tsongas Center game day experience.
 However, the facility continues to expand and improve the options, all of which are available for PWHL games.

-For the most unique concession items at Tsongas Center, head to the small BBQ stand at the north end of the arena, where brisket, pulled pork, and pulled chicken sandwiches are sold.
+For the most unique concession items at Tsongas Center, head to the small BBQ stand at the north end of the arena, where brisket, pulled pork and pulled chicken sandwiches are sold.
 You can also top your fries or nachos with your choice of meat.
+Judging by the lines seen all game long at this stand, this is your best bet for a bite at a Fleet game.

 Pepsi products are featured at the Tsongas Center.
 The craft beer selection is strong, with a wide variety of beers sold at all concession stands.
-Among the brews featured are beers from Fiddlehead, Down East, and Harpoon Brewing.
+Among the brews featured are beers from Fiddlehead, Lord Hobo and Harpoon Brewing.

 Atmosphere 5

-The PWHL has enjoyed incredible support and large crowds throughout its opening weeks.
+The PWHL has enjoyed incredible support and large crowds throughout its first two seasons.
 Let’s hope the trend continues, as the sporting landscape is littered with teams and leagues that started strong and faded into obscurity.
 With the financial support enjoyed by the PWHL, here’s betting the success will continue.

 The crowds that have come out to Lowell have been enthusiastic and vocal in support of the Boston squad.
 Like every other sport, women’s hockey has its share of dedicated and knowledgeable fans.
 The turnout from local youth squads is impressive and bodes well for the future of the league.